SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Here's an example.
 The ``ChemicalElement`` enumeration above contains elements and raw atomic numbers for the first seven elements in the periodic table.
-In addition to their ``toRaw`` method, enumerations also have a ``fromRaw`` method.
-This can be used to try and find a chemical element for a given atomic number:

 .. testcode:: optionals